pingcap/docs/faq/backup-and-restore-faq.md

 Starting from `br` v5.1.0, when you perform a full backup, `br` backs up the **tables in the `mysql` schema**.
 Before `br` v6.2.0, under default configuration, `br` only restores user data, but does not restore tables in the **mysql schema**.

 To restore a table created by the user in the `mysql` schema (not system tables), you can explicitly include the table using [table filters](/table-filter.md#syntax).
-The following example shows how to restore the `mysql.usertable` table when `br` performs a normal restoration.
+The following example shows how to restore the `mysql.usertable` table when `br` performs a normal restore.

 {{< copyable "shell-regular" >}}